swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 Furthermore, the API purposefully does not expose an `any TaskExecutor` because this would risk incurring atomic ref-counting on an executor object that may have been already deallocated.

-This API is intended only for fine-tuning and checking if we are executing on the "expected" task executor, and therefore the `UnownedTaskExecutor` also implements the `Equabable` protocol, and implements it using pointer equality.
+This API is intended only for fine-tuning and checking if we are executing on the "expected" task executor, and therefore the `UnownedTaskExecutor` also implements the `Equatable` protocol, and implements it using pointer equality.
 This comparison is not strictly safe, in case if an executor was deallocated, and a new executor was allocated in the same memory location, however for purposes of executors -- especially long-lived ones, we believe this is not going to prove to be a problem in practical uses of task executors.